 A widow named Donna Berta di Bernardo and who was a resident of the house of dell’ Opera di Santa Maria, left 60 soldi, a nearly pure gold coin issued in the Late Roman Empire, to be used for the construction of a tower.

 These coins were used to purchase the first stones and start the construction of the bell tower.

 Interesting fact: the stones that were bought using the soldi bequeathed by Donna Berta di Bernardo still form the base of the Leaning Tower of Pisa today.

 7. The original thought behind its construction was much less noble

 The Middle Ages was a time of never-ending wars in the Pisa region.
 On top of that, pirate-like behavior of invading more distant territories to plunder was rampant.

 One of these “excursions” proved to be very successful.
 The Pisans successfully sacked Palermo in Sicily in the year 1063 and brought home a lot of booty.

-The city government and Catholic Church were so pleased with this that they decided to create the “Piazza dei Miracoli,” or “Miracle Square,” in order to have a place to display the treasures that the heroes brought home, and which would eventually house the Leaning Tower of Pisa.
+The city government and Catholic Church were so pleased with this that they decided to create the “Piazza dei Miracoli,” or “Miracle Square,” to have a place to display the treasures that the heroes brought home, and which would eventually house the Leaning Tower of Pisa.

 8. The two mistakes were pretty obvious